adrianmorenteribera/adrianmorenteribera/README.md

-- 👋 Hi, I’m Adrian Morente Ribera, I am a student at the Autonomous University of Barcelona pursuing my Double Degree in Computer Engineering & Telecommunication Systems.
+- 👋 Hi, I’m Adrian Morente Ribera,  I am a student of a the MSc of Computer Science in the ETH Zurich pursuing my Major in Machine Learning and my Minor in Data Management.

-- 👀 I’m interested in Web Development & Software Development
+- 👀 I’m interested in Full-Stack Software Development and Data Science.

-- 💞️ I’m looking to learn more about web & mobile development (Vue, React native ...)

 - 📫 How to reach me? adrian.morente.r@gmail.com